fusionjs/fusionjs.github.io/documentation/docs/references/virtual-modules.md

 In practice, a virtual module is implemented via a coupled agglomeration of babel plugin(s), webpack loader(s), and webpack plugin(s).

-Framework currently provides two virtual modules:
+Fusion.js currently provides the following virtual modules:

 ## assetUrl